 - Uncharted 3: Drake's Deception has T.E.
 Lawrence playing a huge part in the story, as well as more details on the connection between Nathan and Sir Francis Drake.
 Specifically, there isn't one.
 Nate made up his backstory, including his name just to convince himself that he was worth something.

-- In Nine Hours, Nine Persons, Nine Doors, we learn the Ninth Man's identity after his gruesome death.
+- We learn the Ninth Man's identity after his gruesome death.